Set-theoretic type solutions of the braid equation: Weak braiding operators and Hopf q -braces

 \begin{example} Let $n\ge 2$ and let $\xi\in \mathbb{C}$ be a root of unity of order $n$.
-Recall that the {\em Taft algebra} $T_n$ is the Hopf algebra generated as algebra by elements $x$ and $g$ subject to the relations $g^n=1$, $x^n=0$ and $xg=\xi gx$.
-The comultiplication, counit and antipodes are determined by
+Recall that the {\em Taft algebra} $T_n$ is the Hopf algebra generated as an algebra by elements $x$ and $g$ subject to the relations $g^n=1$, $x^n=0$ and $xg=\xi gx$.
+The comultiplication, counit and antipode are determined by

 A direct computation shows that $T_n$ is a Hopf $q$-brace with bijective antipode via

 Of all these algebras, only the Sweedler Hopf algebra $T_2$ is a Hopf skew-brace (see Definition~\ref{def: Hopf skew-brace}). \end{example}